daynemare/BCAD3PROG7311AcmeIncEcommerce/README.md

 # Author
 Dayne Mare`

+# Note
 Additional documentation for this project is provided in the repository via the "Documentation" pdf file.
-A pdf viewer will be required to view this file type.
+This can be viewed in GitHub by clicking the file.